Ian-T-Dixon/Disease_Prediction/README.md

 SQL will be used to create a relational database with multiple tables for Disease Description, Disease Precautions, and the main dataset.

 ## Dashboard
 The trained ML model can be deployed to a webpage.
-Using Flask, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
+Using Flask/JavaScript, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
 Recommendations for treatment/precautions can be displayed, based on [symptom_precaution.csv](./Data/symptom_precaution.csv)

+## Team Communication Protocol
+The team meets twice per week via Zoom and uses Slack to communicate as needed.
+There is a Group Plan file to help document our upcoming goals and overall plan for the project.